m9n/podkit/README.md

 The syntax for the first attribute is `opt="[pod name],[start date field],[end date field]"`

-The format attribute needs to include month date and year, using PHP's `date()` codes.
+The format attribute needs to include month, date, and year, using PHP's `date()` codes.
 The shortcode pays attention to the order you put the three codes in.
 Currently they need to be space seperated.
 In future, using forward-slashes or full-stops(periods) as seperators will allow you to format dates like this: 15.06.2017.